harrysolovay/kind-regards/README.md

 #### Description

-Outputs the concatenation of `items`
+Outputs the concatenation of `items`.

 #### Signature